A novel approach to the computation of one-loop three- and four-point functions. I -- The real mass case: Summary and outlook

 The proliferation of dilogarithms in the expression of the four-point function computed in closed form with the present method requires some extra work to be better apprehended, in order to counteract it.
 This issue will be addressed in a future article.

-This method can of course be applied to compute also $N$-point one-loop functions with any $N \ge 5$ but this is pointless because in these cases the first step boils down to recovering well-known formulae which reduce the $N$-point one-loop function to one-loop ones with less points. \cite{vanNeerven:1983vr,Bern:1993kr,Tarasov:1996br,Binoth:1999sp}.
+This method can of course also be applied to compute $N$-point one-loop functions with any $N \ge 5$ but this is pointless because in these cases the first step boils down to recovering well-known formulae that reduce the $N$-point one-loop function to one-loop ones with fewer points. \cite{vanNeerven:1983vr,Bern:1993kr,Tarasov:1996br,Binoth:1999sp}.